dmcmahill/wcalc/benchmarks/freefem/README.md

 to cause current to flow in the lossy conductors.
 Again, that is not an effect we're trying to model here.

+3. This is not a consequence of the 2-D Laplace's equation solution but rather a general pitfall of field solvers.
+It is easy to view a field solver solution as the final answer but end up accidentally finding the answer to the wrong question.
+For example thick coplanar waveguide with narrow gap is not well modeled by the closed form equations.
+However, the FreeFEM model here assumes that the conductor sidewalls are perfectly vertical and that there is no dielectric coating such as the soldermask used in a typical printed circuit board flow.
+A soldermask thickness of around 0.8 mil (1 mil = 1/1000 inch) and a dielectric constant of 3.4 is not uncommon.

 # Running the tests
+See the individual .edp files for more options.
+Many of them already have a way to read parameters from an input file and run multiple analyses.

 ## Linux
 ```